DaveyAuz/readin-notes/CODE_401/Class4.md

 In summary, a constructor is a key part of a class in Java, as it initializes objects and sets their initial state.
 It also enables encapsulation and inheritance and provides a simple interface for creating objects.
 </li>

-></li> Write the declaration statement for a class named “Student” (do not fill it with fields and methods).
+><li> Write the declaration statement for a class named “Student” (do not fill it with fields and methods).

 ```java
 public class Student {